michaelh00/Digital_Scholarship_Tools/doc/Topics and Documents.rst

 - how to read them as pandas dataframes

-Here an example of some generated images (digits in this case):
+Here an example of images generated in this document (digits in this case):

 .. image:: digits.png